Rogan Josh (horse): Background information

 Once Rogan Josh was assured of a start in the Melbourne Cup, Bart Cummings entered him to run in the Group 1 Mackinnon Stakes on Victoria Derby as his final lead-up race.
 John Marshall was chosen to ride him and Rogan Josh caused an upset by winning the Mackinnon at odds of 16/1 and producing a career high Timeform rating of 115 and equaling the race record (2:00.3) which was set by Horlicks in the 1989 Mackinnon Stakes.
 After his Mackinnon win Rogan Josh became 6/1 second favourite for the Melbourne Cup and finished strongly to beat the Godolphin trained Central Park and win the Group 1 Melbourne Cup three days later.
 The win was Cummings's 11th Melbourne Cup.
 The Melbourne Cup field included multiple Group 1 winners Tie The Knot, Central Park and Caulfield Cup winner Sky Heights and future Melbourne Cup winner Brew.
 The race also included Second Coming who ran 7th however he would go in to run 3rd in the 2000 Melbourne Cup (won by Brew).
-Rogan Josh only had one more start in Australia: a 3rd in the Sandown Classic 11 days after the Melbourne Cup before finishing a brave fourth in the Hong Kong Vase at Sha Tin Racecourse (Group 1 2400m WFA) in December 1999, and it was in this race that he produced a career high Timeform rating of 119 for his effort.
+Rogan Josh only had one more start in Australia: seventh in the Sandown Classic 11 days after the Melbourne Cup before finishing a brave fifth in the Hong Kong Vase at Sha Tin Racecourse (Group 1 2400m WFA) in December 1999, and it was in this race that he produced a career high Timeform rating of 119 for his effort.

-He was retired after breaking down during training in the Autumn of 2000.
+He was retired after breaking down during training in the autumn of 2000.

 He will always be remembered as a country galloper who took on the best weight-for-age and handicap horses in the eastern states and succeeded.
 He was the third Western Australian horse to win the Melbourne Cup, following on from Blue Spec (1905) and Black Knight (1984).
 Of his 38 career races he had 19 starts at Group/Listed level for five wins, two seconds and two-thirds.

 In 2006 Rogan Josh was moved to the Living Legends Retirement Park where he could spend the rest of his days with other retired high-profile Group 1 winning racehorses.

 On Friday June 24, 2022, Rogan Josh was euthanized due to colic related complications.
 He was 29 years old and only three months away from reaching 30 years old.
 He was the last remaining Melbourne Cup winner of the 20th century.